 Burnout

 The 2018-2019 academic year was a struggle for me.
 My best friend since childhood passed away in an accident, I had to manage a space-flight hardware calibration campaign, I had to pass my PhD qualifying exams, and I spent the summer managing and implementing an experimental campaign in Maryland.
-I burned-out very, very badly halfway through the summer experimental campaign and almost lost all of my data to boot.
+I burned-out very, very badly halfway through the summer experimental campaign and almost lost all of my data due to a disk drive failure.
 Burn-out is now considered a diagnosable syndrome by the World Health Organization.
-The sooner you recognize it and deal with it, the sooner you can get back on track.
-Happy to say I’ve fully recovered from this latest incidence of burn-out!
+I did eventually seek out the help of a therapist to get through my burnout – I think of therapists as being like Counselor Commander Deanna Troi from Star Trek: The Next Generation.
+When the ship’s crew goes through these often traumatic adventures (e.g., Jean Luc Picard being assimilated by the Borg then de-assimilated later) they are required to undergo sessions with the ship’s counselor.
+Modern day life obviously may not include being attacked by Klingons, but it does often come, for many people, with psychological hardships, so its ok to go see our version of a ship’s counselor – a licensed therapist.
+The sooner you can recognize your mental health struggles and deal with them in a healthy way, the sooner you can get back on track.
+Happy to say I’ve recovered from my 2019 burn-out!

 - “Understanding Burnout,” YouTube lecture by Prof. Christina Maslach (U.C.
 Berkeley).